The Nakata Brophy Short Fiction and Poetry Prize for Young Indigenous Writers was established in 2014 and is awarded annually.

 2015 prize winner: Marika Duczynski.
 Read more

-- The work – in the form of short fiction for the 2015 award – must be unpublished at the time of entry.
+- The work – in the form of poetry for the 2018 award – must be unpublished at the time of entry.

 - Writers must complete and submit a Confirmation of Aboriginality Form.

-- The prize will be awarded at the judges’ discretion and they reserve the right to not select a winner if entries are not of a sufficient standard for the current year.
+- The prize will be awarded at the judges’ discretion and they reserve the right to not select a winner if entries are not of a sufficient standard for the current year; and